 To earn more money, you must gain more knowledge, acquire new skills, work smarter, be more creative, or manage your time better to achieve greater results.
 Yes, it takes some effort (what terrific career doesn't?), but the financial rewards can be substantial.

 Tri-County offers a variety of real estate training opportunities.

 In partnership with the Western Upstate Academy of Real Estate, Tri-County Technical College is offering the following real estate courses:

 Unit 1: Real Estate: First Year Sales Pre-License

-Before you apply for a salesperson’s license you will also need to complete an additional Unit II: Advanced Principles in Real Estate course (30-hours).
-Upon passing the state exam you will have 1 year to find a real estate broker to supervise you (you’ll be affiliated with their company).
+Before you apply for a salesperson’s license you will also need to complete an additional Unit II: Advanced Principles in Real Estate course (30 hours).
+Upon passing the state exam you will have one year to find a real estate broker to supervise you (you’ll be affiliated with their company).
 Once you find a brokerage to sponsor you, send in your application and when your broker receives your license, you are ready to start selling real estate in SC.